jd28/rollnw/docs/structure/rules.rst

       case *ac_deflection: // ..
       }

-      // Or if it makes logical since to think of a particular type as an index: obj->ac_bonuses[ac_dodge.idx()]
+      // Or if it makes logical sense to think of a particular type as an index: obj->ac_bonuses[ac_dodge.idx()]

 **Flag**